 Annual overnight camping trip and or other outings, celebration’s or activities

-We offer: A comprehensive benefit package (for positions that are longer than 6 months in duration) that includes: dental, extended health care including vision care and prescription, personal time package, and employee discount at our Thrift Store.
+We offer: A comprehensive benefits package (for positions that are longer than 6 months in duration) that includes: dental, extended health care including vision care and prescription, personal time package, and an employee discount at our Thrift Store.

 Salary: Commensurate with qualifications.

 How to Apply: